zeeshan-shah/pp4-django/README.md

 8. Deploy your content manually through Heroku, for example, using GitHub as the deployment method.

 That's it!
 Your Django project should now be set up and deployed on Heroku.

+## Credits

+I would like to acknowledge the contributions and efforts of the following individuals and organizations that made TastyBites possible:

+- **[Zeeshan Shah]** - Project Developer
+- **[Lauren Nicole]** - Mentor
+- **[Code Institute]** - Tutors and Student Support

+## Acknowledgments

+I extend my gratitude to the following libraries, tools, and resources that played a significant role in the development of TastyBites:

+- **Django** - The high-level Python web framework that powered my backend.
+- **Bootstrap** - The responsive front-end framework that made my app look great on all devices.
+- **Cloudinary** - The cloud-based image management solution that helped me store and serve images seamlessly.
+- **ElephantSQL** - The PostgreSQL database hosting service that ensured my data was safe and accessible.
+- **Heroku** - The cloud platform that allowed me to deploy and host my application.
+- **GitHub** - The version control platform that facilitated collaboration among my tutors and mentor.
+- **Lighthouse** - The web performance and quality auditing tool that helped me optimize my app.
+- **W3C Validator** - The tool that ensured my HTML code met web standards.
+- **PEP8 Linter** - The tool that helped me maintain clean and consistent Python code.

+Thank you to everyone who contributed directly or indirectly to the success of TastyBites!